bihealth/reev/docs/acmg_seqvars.rst

 -----------------------------

 - multiple lines of computational evidence suggest no impact on gene or gene product (conservation, evolutionary, splicing impact, etc.)
+- incorporate figures 4-5 from Walker et al. (2023)

 **Caveats**

 - because many in silico algorithms use the same or very similar input for their predictions, each algorithm cannot be counted as an independent criterion.
 BP4 can be used only once in any evaluation of a variant.

+**Notes**

+- The resulting class is updated according to the Pejaver et al. (2022).
+  Note that it would be very useful to run the original code by Pejaver with more scores.
+  The code from Pejaver `can be found here on GitHub <https://github.com/vpejaver/clingen-svi-comp_calibration>`__.

 BP5 (found in solved)
 ---------------------